-There is some evidence that, for one reason or another, senior civil servants are nowadays less likely to 'speak truth to power' than were their predecessors.
-A separate web page looks at why this change might have occurred.
-This web page summarises a few examples of modern courtier-like behaviour, of which the most serious was the failure to confront Prime Minister Blair's 'sofa government' in the run up to the Iraq War.
+But failures to provide good strong advice to decision makers is particularly worrying when it happens in government.
+(Some famous UK government blunders are listed on the Understanding the Civil Service website.)
+British officials are proud of their supposed willingness to speak frankly to their political bosses, but there is some evidence that, for one reason or another, senior civil servants are nowadays less likely to speak truth to power than were their predecessors.
+A separate web page on the Civil Servant website looks at why this change might have occurred.
+The rest of this web page summarises a few examples of modern courtier-like behaviour, of which the most serious pre-Brexit failure was during Prime Minister Blair's 'sofa government' in the run up to the Iraq War.

 The Troubled Families Programme